TLanetteRose/TLPPortfolio/codenotes.md

 Decided to redo my web design portfolio.
 I found an interesting tool to use called [Favicon.io](https://favicon.io/).
 You can generate our own favicon for your browser tab.

+---

+My name is Trista Lanette Pollard.
+My journey towards becoming a Front-End Web Developer started over 4 years ago.
+I became interested in computer coding after a parent approached me about sponsoring the "Hour of Code" with Code.org at our school.
+Once I attended a training session in New York City, I was hooked!

+I started working on tutorials at FreeCodeCamp in January 2017.
+I have earned three certificates from FreeCodeCamp.
+I earned my Front-End Web Developer Nanodegree from Udacity in 2019.

+Credentials and Skills
+Certificates

+Front End Libraries, FreeCodeCamp, May 16, 2020 Front-End Web Developer Nanodegree, Udacity, August 18, 2019 JavaScript Algorithms and Data Structures, FreeCodeCamp, July 11, 2019 Responsive Web Design, FreeCodeCamp, November 15, 2018

+---

 /_ font-family: 'Architects Daughter', cursive;
 font-family: 'Open Sans', sans-serif; _/